Fair Play (novel)

-Fair Play (in the original Swedish Rent spel) is a novel by Finnish author Tove Jansson, first published in 1989.
+Fair Play (in the original Swedish Rent spel) is a novel by the Finland Swedish author Tove Jansson, first published in 1989.
+It portrays the romantic relationship between two artistic women.

+Jansson's biographers and critics have seen the book as a depiction of Jansson's lesbian relationship with her lover Tuulikki Pietilä.

 Plot

-The novel portrays the romantic relationship between two women doing artistic work, Jonna and Mari, who live in separate apartments in the same house (alluding to Jansson's relationship with Tuulikki Peitila).
+The novel portrays the romantic relationship between two women doing artistic work, Jonna and Mari, who live in separate apartments in the same house.
 They are in many ways quite different, but maybe because of this they are able to complete each other.
 It is about give and take, compromises and communication, and how the relationship survives even if it changes when the people do.

+Analysis

-Many chapters in the book are written such that they can be read stand-alone, and a few have been republished in the short story collection A Winter Book.
+The chapters are written as separate short stories, but sharing the same characters throughout the book.
+A few of the stories have been republished in the short story collection A Winter Book.

+Jansson's biographer Boel Westin writes that Jansson "ruthlessly" describes how Mari edits her short stories as experienced by her partner Jonna.
+Westin comments that the novel serves as "a cruel self-portrait, frank and detached at the same time, a painful but vital process", and that it portrays "the life Tove and Tooti [Tuulikki Pietilä] shared in studios, on the island, at work and travelling with the Konica [camera], a life the story makes little attempt to disguise.
+She adds that all this makes the novel remarkable since the subject was "a definite reality" for Jansson and her partner Tuulikki.
+She identifies "the writer Mari [who] searches for new words to tell stories with" as one of multiple "Tove" characters across Jansson's works.